 Each at Ben's Chili Bowl.
 Ben's Chili Bowl is rich in history.
 It survived the riots that took place all over after the assassination of MLK.

 Through all the hardships, it remains an important cultural icon and has several locations in DC, including U Street, H Street, and even Nationals Park!
 It's one of our Top 50 Things To Do in DC!

-2. Visit the African American History Museum
+2. Visit the National Museum of African American History & Culture

 The African American History and Culture Museum is the newest Smithsonian Museum in Washington, DC.
 While it's been open for a few years, it's still very popular.
 Luckily, February is a great time to visit.